More on the subject:

-Ironically, postponement of the ExoMars launch from 2018 to 2020 will further increase its price.
-When NASA had to delay the launch of its Curiosity rover from 2009 to 2011, it cost the US agency some extra $400-570 million.
-The ExoMars mission is a smaller project, therefore its price increase over the same period could be speculated at around 200 million Euro.
+Ironically, the postponement of the ExoMars launch from 2018 to 2020 further increased its price.
+When NASA had to delay the launch of its Curiosity rover from 2009 to 2011, it cost the US agency between $400 and $570 million extra.
+The ExoMars mission is a smaller project, therefore its price increase over the same period was speculated at around 200 million Euro at the time.

-Sources familiar with the situation say that very often national space agencies in Europe, such as the Italian Space Agency, ASI, or French Space Agency, CNES, look at ESA projects as a way of keeping national aerospace and high-tech industries alive and thriving.
-In particular, the ExoMars is funded as an "optional" project rather than through the agency's "mandatory" scientific program.
-This status reflects political and industrial motivations rather than purely scientific rational among the main drivers behind the ExoMars project, insiders say.
+Sources familiar with the situation said that very often national space agencies in Europe, such as the Italian Space Agency, ASI, or French Space Agency, CNES, look at ESA projects as a way of keeping national aerospace and high-tech industries alive and thriving.
+In particular, the ExoMars was funded as an "optional" project rather than through the agency's "mandatory" scientific program.
+This status reflected political and industrial motivations rather than a purely scientific rationale among the main drivers behind the ExoMars project, insiders say.

-Under such circumstances, postponement of the ExoMars launch, which will still guarantee funding and jobs for the industry, will be much more preferable to the cancellation of the project.
+Under such circumstances, the postponement of the ExoMars launch, which would still guarantee funding and jobs for the industry, was predicted to be much more preferable to the cancellation of the project.